jon-jacky/Piety/editors/README.md

 To edit a line that has already been added to the buffer, you must use the *M-%* key to substitute text in the line.

-The only reason to use *M-x* to return to the Python REPL while using *dmacs* is to view and assign configuration variables, such as *sked.lmargin* etc.
+A reason to use *M-x* to return to the Python REPL while using *dmacs* is to view and assign configuration variables, such as *sked.lmargin* etc.